 PTA Admission Procedures

-For information about the 2019 application cycle, contact firstname.lastname@example.org.
+The PTA application cycle is Oct.
+1 through Feb.
+14. For more Information about the application cycle, contact email@example.com.

 Students must submit a Health Career Program Application.